 Vancomycin Hydrochloride Description

-Vancomycin Hydrochloride for Injection, USP is a lyophilized powder, for preparing intravenous (IV) infusions, in vials each containing the equivalent of 500 mg or 1 g vancomycin base.
+Vancomycin Hydrochloride for Injection, USP is a white or off-white to light tan sterile, lyophilized and preservative free powder or cake, for preparing intravenous (IV) infusions, in vials each containing the equivalent of 500 mg or 1 g vancomycin base.
 500 mg of the base are equivalent to 0.34 mmol.
 When reconstituted with Sterile Water for Injection to a concentration of 50 mg/mL, the pH of the solution is between 2.5 and 4.5.
-Vancomycin Hydrochloride for Injection, USP should be administered intravenously in diluted solution (see DOSAGE AND ADMINISTRATION).
-AFTER RECONSTITUTION FURTHER DILUTION IS REQUIRED BEFORE USE.
+Vancomycin Hydrochloride for Injection, USP should be administered intravenously in diluted solution (see DOSAGE AND ADMINISTRATION), AFTER RECONSTITUTION FURTHER DILUTION IS REQUIRED BEFORE USE.